Dog Tracker Chip: What Are Dog Microchips vs GPS Trackers?

 Pictured: Tractive GPS Dog Tracker

-The tracker can be easily attached to your dog’s collar or harness using the included mounting clips.
-Below are some additional features and characteristics of the Tractive GPS tracker for dogs:
+You can easily attach the tracker to your dog’s collar or harness using the included mounting clips.
+Below are some additional features of the Tractive GPS tracker for dogs:

 • Real-time, LIVE GPS Tracking – with location updates every 2-3 seconds